HoueePierrick/Marvel-Back/README.md

 - **MongoDB** to stock users accounts and each user's favorites characters and comics
 - **Marvel's front-end** which is deployed on Netlify

-This back-end is currently deployed on Heroku
+This back-end is currently deployed on Heroku: https://reacteur-marvel-back.herokuapp.com

 ## It contains the following routes
 Each route has it's one description on its page, it can be found from Index.js, which contains them all